 During the course of any pregnancy there is bound to be some pain.Some pains are normal, but others are not.
 It’s important to know which pains should be expected and which pains could be a reason for a trip to your doctor.
 This section is to help you sort out what type of pain you’re experiencing, why it’s happening, how long it should last and whether it’s normal or not.
 If your pain is severe, please seek medical attention immediately.

-When women experience pain in their abdomen region there’s usually panic, however, some abdominal pain is normal, while severe pain and cramping is not.
+When women experience pain in their abdominal region they often panic, but some abdominal pain is normal, although severe pain and cramping is not.
 Learn about the abdominal pain many women go through at different stages of their pregnancy.

-Back pain is just apart of being pregnant for most women, while other times it’s more of a serious issue.
-Learn what you can do to lessen or reduce the amount of back pain your pregnancy is causing you.
+Back pain is just a part of being pregnant for most women, but for others it’s a more serious issue.
+Learn what you can do to reduce the amount of back pain your pregnancy is causing you.